-Other organizations which play a role in land and watershed management include Michigan Nature Association, Pine River Nature Center, the Thumb Land Conservancy formed in 2008, Seven Ponds Nature Center, Great Lakes Bioregional Land Conservancy, Sporting Lands Alliance, and Blue Water Audubon Society.
+Other organizations which play a role in land and watershed management include Michigan Nature Association, Pine River Nature Center, Seven Ponds Nature Center, Great Lakes Bioregional Land Conservancy, Sporting Lands Alliance, and Blue Water Audubon Society.

 MANAGEMENT OPTIONS

 The Black River system has been severely altered by human influences.
 Factors such as deforestation, channel modifications and agricultural land use practices, point and nonpoint source pollution, and dams have had a dramatic effect on the watershed.
 These alterations have affected flow, water quality, and temperature which have had an influence on the habitat and aquatic communities.
 River systems must be viewed as a whole, as many important elements of aquatic habitat are determined by the functioning of the system in its entirety.